Skip to main content

 Git worktree isolationEvery task gets its own branch — zero interference between agents

-Multi-runtimeClaude Code, Copilot, and Codex — swap freely
+Multi-runtimeClaude Code, Copilot, Codex, and Goose — swap freely

 Task treesDecompose work into parent/child subtasks up to 8 levels deep